fabnascimento/backend-roadmap/backend-roadmap-notes/Python.md

 `REPL` is an acronym for Read-Eval-Print Loop.
 Developers use `REPL` Python to communicate with the Python Interpreter.
 You can input commands in the `REPL`  and see the results displayed immediately.

 To access it you can simply run `python3`

+# Shebang

+`!#` for Python scripts it is a good practice to start your script file with a shebang